Download the World Hearing Day poster:

 Are you concerned about your hearing?
 Are you missing things in conversation or having trouble getting your hearing aids working well for you?

-Hearing loss can lead to communication breakdown and result in frustration and isolation.
+Hearing loss or being hard of hearing can lead to communication breakdown and result in frustration and isolation.

-Hearing Therapy is a national service funded by the Ministry of Health and delivered by Life Unlimited Charitable Trust.
+Hearing Therapy is a national service providing personalised support, community education and awareness programmes to improve the quality of life for people living with hearing loss.
+It is funded by the Ministry of Health and delivered by Life Unlimited Charitable Trust.

 Call 0800 008 011 to book your free appointment with a qualified hearing therapist.
-Or complete our online referral form.
+Or complete our online self-referral form.

 Read: Pitfalls to self-isolation when you cannot hear

 Read: Consumer magazine investigative article on buying hearing aids and obtaining advice on living with hearing loss from Life Unlimited hearing therapists.

 Ida Telecare in Denmark offers people with hearing loss easy-to-use tools and resources to help them prepare for appointments and successfully manage daily communication.